 ‘Aye.
 You know what they say about big fishes and small lochs.
 I suppose you’re wanting information?’”

 In the story, a couple of the Travelers, or Tinkers, as they are known, are accused of one of the murders.
-(The Travelers, it should be understood, are not the same as gypsys; they are Scottish, with ancient names, as the author notes: Stuart, McPhee, Macdonald, and so on:
+(The Travelers, it should be understood, are not the same as “gypsys” or Roma; they are Scottish, with ancient names, like Stuart, McPhee, Macdonald.)
+As the author notes:

 But there was much prejudice against the Travelers, and just being accused was often enough to assure a conviction.
 At the other end of the social spectrum, the richest and most powerful family in the area has also come under suspicion.
 Muddying up the waters, the daughter in this family, Patricia Ord MacKenzie, is one of Joanne’s oldest friends.